 Betta fish can’t live in groups, as they’ll fight.
 Males are the likeliest to come into conflict, but even female betta fish will likely come to blows eventually.
 The territorial nature of these fish will win out.

 Rather than hermit crabs, consider keeping nerite snails in a betta fish tank.
-Like hermit crabs, these snails will eat algae and keep a tank clean.
+Like hermit crabs, snails will eat algae and keep the tank clean.
 However, unlike hermit crabs, they will mostly be ignored by bettas.
 Conflict will not arise, and both animals will be safe.